RiversideValley/Emerald/README.md

 - [ ] Forge (trying to make)
 - [x] Fabric
 - [x] Optifine

+<h3> Currently working on.. </h3>

+- A new SDLauncher.Core
+- A new Optifine System

 # System Requirements
 <li>Windows 11 or Windows 10 version 1809+.</li>
 <li>.net core desktop runtime 3.1.</li>